madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 ### PrestaShop
 <hr>
 Midtrans ❤️ PrestaShop!
 Integrate your PrestaShop store with Midtrans Snap payment gateway.
-Midtrans tries to make payments simple for you and the customers.
+Midtrans strives to make payments simple for you and the customers.
 This plugin will allow online payment on your PrestaShop store using various online payment channels.

 #### Requirements
 Some of the requirements to continue with the integration process, are listed below.
 * PrestaShop 1.6 and 1.7 or later
 * PHP version 5.4 or later
 * MySQL version 5.0 or later
-* Midtrans plugin for PrestaShop [ [Github](https://github.com/veritrans/SNAP-Prestashop) | [Zip](https://github.com/veritrans/SNAP-Prestashop/archive/master.zip) ].
+* Midtrans plugin for PrestaShop [[Github](https://github.com/veritrans/SNAP-Prestashop)|[Zip](https://github.com/veritrans/SNAP-Prestashop/archive/master.zip)].

-#### Installation Process
+#### Installing PrestaShop Plugin
 To install the plugin, follow the steps given below.
 1. Extract the plugin you have previously downloaded and rename folder as **midtranspay**.
 Then Zip the folder back into **midtranspay.zip**.
 2. Go to **IMPROVE > Modules > Modules Manager** on PrestaShop administration page.